arXiv/arxiv-search/docs/source/search_api.rst

 Requests are handled by the controllers in :mod:`search.controllers.api`.
-As of this writing, the :class:`search.domain.api.APIQuery` domain class is identical to :class:`search.domain.api.AdvancedQuery`, but this may change in future versions.
+As of this writing, the :class:`search.domain.api.APIQuery` domain class is identical to :class:`search.domain.advanced.AdvancedQuery`, but this may change in future versions.